rossdiener/sensitive_dataframe/README.md

-# sensitive_dataframe
+# wreckognize

-Subclassing the pandas DataFrame so it automatically tracks sensitive data
+This is a repository for learning data de-identification algorithms.